Baal Dan

 Investment in micro-grants ensures adequate time for the programming approach to be refined and adapted by local country partners while creating stability and security for the children in their care.

-*For most children in these organizations, these small grassroots providers are their primary source of shelter, care, food and education.
+*For most children in these organizations, these small grassroots providers are their primary source of shelter, care,

 VALUE & IMPACT